Bill Lee (left-handed pitcher): Biography

 Lee was born in Burbank, California, into a family of former semipro and professional baseball players.
 His grandfather William Lee was an infielder for the Hollywood Stars of the Pacific Coast League, and his aunt Annabelle Lee was a pitcher in the All-American Girls Professional Baseball League.
 "She was the best athlete in the family", Lee said.
 "She taught me how to pitch."
+Lee's great-grandfather Rockwell D. Hunt was a prominent college professor and historian.

 Lee attended and played baseball at Terra Linda High School in San Rafael, California, graduating in 1964 before enrolling at the University of Southern California (USC).
 From 1964 to 1968, majoring in physical education and geography, Lee attended USC, where he played for Rod Dedeaux.
-Lee was part of the Trojans team, which won the 1968 College World Series, and was drafted by the Boston Red Sox in the 22nd round of the 1968 Major League Baseball Draft.
+Lee was part of the Trojans team that won the 1968 College World Series and was drafted by the Boston Red Sox in the 22nd round of the 1968 Major League Baseball Draft.

 Lee served in the US Army Reserve for six years during the Vietnam War.
-One of his jobs was to process the dead soldiers from New England and call the families and say, "You can come get whatever's left of your son."
-He was also a chemical, radiation, and biological officer for the 1173rd and earned Soldier of the Cycle at Fort Polk Louisiana.
+One of his jobs was to process the dead soldiers from New England and call the families.
+He was also a chemical, radiation, and biological officer for the 1173rd and earned Soldier of the Cycle at Fort Polk, Louisiana.

 Lee is a Rastafarian and a former Catholic.
 He is married to Canadian-born Diana Donovan.